Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-4.md

 Navigate to the `/blob` endpoint of the container's URL and you should see your blob data (or a message you don't have an item):
 ![successful azurite request](/assets/images/2024-08-07-azurite-with-https-in-docker/containerized-dotnet-succesfully-azurite.png)

+If you still encounter SSL errors in your container, make sure you've restarted the Azurite container (`docker restart azurite`) after you've updated the certificate with the new subject (`DNS:azurite`).

 ## Next steps